iamronaldlaban/Bayesian-Matting/README.md

 ## Methodology and Results
 ### MATLAB
- For MATLAB just excute demo.m file and provide the necessary path for the images.
+ For MATLAB just execute demo.m file and provide the necessary path for the images.

  ### Python
  1. main_2. py : Reads the input image, trimap and the ground truth image.
 Calculates the alpha matte by call Bayesian_matte_OB and measure the quality metric by calling quality_metric.py.
 Also calls the compositing.py function to obtain the composite image.